 Independent of my interests as an author, I continue to find this view corrosive and dangerous.
 Last year I gave a talk suggesting that we’d traded good government for banner ads.
 But the ripple effects are wider still.

 Take the example of desktop web browsers.
 Let’s face it, unless you’re really slow on the uptake, you’ve outfitted your web browser with an ad blocker.
 Ha ha, you win!
 But wait—that means most web ads are only reaching those who are really slow on the uptake.
-So their dollars are disproportionately important in supporting the content you’re getting ad-free.
+So their dollars are disproportionately important in supporting the writing you’re getting ad-free.
 “Not my problem,” you say.
 Oh really?
-Since those people are the only ones financially supporting the content, publishers increasingly are shaping their stories to appeal to them.
-Eventually, the content you liked—well, didn’t like it enough to pay for it—will be gone.
+Since those people are the only ones financially supporting the writing, publishers increasingly are shaping their stories to appeal to them.
+Eventually, the writing you liked—well, didn’t like it enough to pay for it—will be gone.

 Why?
 Because you starved it to death.
 The immutable law remains: you can’t get something for nothing.
-The web has been able to defer the consequences of this principle by shifting the costs of content off readers and onto advertisers.
+The web has been able to defer the consequences of this principle by shifting the costs of the written word off readers and onto advertisers.
 But if readers permanently withdraw as economic participants in the writing industry—i.e., refuse to vote with their wallets—then they’ll have no reason to protest as the universe of good writing shrinks.
 (And make no mistake—it’s already happening.)

 Still, readers could reasonably complain that they haven’t been given enough opportunities to change their habit.
 So here you have it: a book that invites you to pay.
 Not because you have to.
 Not because you want to.
 Not even because you should.
-Rather, because the alternative—starving the content you enjoy—is against your interests.
+Rather, because the alternative—starving the writing you enjoy—is against your interests.

 So what’s been happening here?